 Additional opportunities for students with more specialized career goals are available, including a pre-health professions advisement program, a preferred acceptance occupational therapy program with The Sage Graduate School, two cooperative programs in physical and occupational therapy, an early assurance physician assistant program with Albany Medical College, and a five-year combined B.S/M.S.
 Biology program.

 All students who major in biology will be required to gain hands-on experience with an advanced topic, either through independent study, research and service-learning projects, or intense, immersion-style coursework.
 Sufficient background in related sciences and mathematics is a necessity for the modern biologist, and all four tracks include such courses.

-Campus tools and facilities include an anatomy & physiology lab equipped with a life-size virtual dissection table, research laboratories, controlled environment animal rooms, plant growth chambers, greenhouses, an herbarium, a tissue culture room and radiation facilities.
+Campus tools and facilities include research laboratories, controlled environment animal rooms, plant growth chambers, greenhouses, an herbarium, a tissue culture room and radiation facilities.
 At the college’s Cooperstown Campus, the 2,600-acre Biological Field Station facility on the shores of Otsego Lake has 12 buildings housing laboratories, classrooms and equipment for research support.
 A well-equipped research vessel, electrofishing boat and several smaller boats provide access to bogs, marshes and ponds for teaching and research in aquatic biology and limnology.
 An upland forest, old field, conifer plantation, meadow and agricultural lands offer additional opportunities to learn and explore.